 I was invited by Poitou-Charentes Tourism to visit and explore these cities along with two journalists: Nigel Aplin from Cotswold Style and Fiona Tarbet from The Jewish Chronicle.
 This was the first time I have travelled with journalists so I was a bit nervous about how it would be.
 Given my excitement though, I was ready for it.

 We all met at St Pancras station in London where we were to board the Eurostar train to Paris.
-We were all guided by Gillian from the PR agency who organised the trip, so everything was easy and smooth for all of us.
+We were all guided by Gillian from the PR agency that organised the trip, so everything was easy and smooth for all of us.
 We travelled in First Class so we had the opportunity to wait inside the Eurostar lounge.
 This reminded me a little bit of the Virgin lounge we experienced a few months ago.
 It was smaller though, but very smart too.
 We were able to enjoy some drinks and something to eat.
 It all looked yummy!

 We then headed towards the Metro.
 We needed to travel to Montparnasse – Bienvenüe to take another train that would take us on to Angoulême.
 Everything was straightforward, with the exception of having to carry my suitcase the whole time.
 This was my own fault as I made the mistake of bringing luggage that wasn’t very easy to manage but I did manage to get it to the destination at the end, LOL!

 The next train was an SNCF train (Voyages – SNCF).
 SNCF provided our train tickets including the one from London to Paris, so I’d like to say a massive thank you to them as it was all fantastic.
 This train was really cute.
-Like the Eurostar, we also travelled in First Class so we were in nice a coach.
+Like the Eurostar, we also travelled in First Class so we were in a nice coach.
 It had a very romantic style which I really like.
-There were lamps on each table, giving it a really nice, classic old fashioned look.
+There were lamps on each table, giving it a really nice, classic old-fashioned look.

 The journey to Angoulême was about 2½ hrs from Paris, although it didn’t feel that long.
 I ate again and also managed to sleep a little as I was feeling tired at that point.
 I couldn’t use my phone as at that point I had forgotten to turn on my data roaming and there was no wifi so I thought the best thing to do was to nap a little bit.

 Arriving in Angoulême we picked up our Hertz rental car, a very modern Renault.
-It took Gillian sometime to get used to driving it as it wasn’t easy, but she managed in the end, LOL!
+It took Gillian some time to get used to driving it as it wasn’t easy, but she managed in the end, LOL!

 We then went to meet our guide in the courtyard of the Town Hall.
 I was very excited to start learning more about this beautiful city.
 She showed us around the building and took us to the top, where we had a great view of the city.